 Sign Up & Sign In

 Vygl supports email/password sign-in plus four SSO providers.
-On first SSO sign-in, a new organization is created automatically; if an account with the same verified email already exists, the SSO login links to it.
+On first SSO sign-in (when self-service signup is enabled), a new organization is created automatically; if an account with the same email already exists, the SSO login links to it.
+GitHub additionally requires the email to be a verified primary; the other providers trust whatever the IdP returns.

 Sign-in methods

 Section titled “Sign-in methods”The default sign-in method.
 Visit /login, enter your email and password, and you’re in.
-The login endpoint enforces a rate limit (5 attempts per IP per 15 minutes) to deter brute force.
+The login endpoint enforces a rate limit (10 attempts per IP per 15 minutes) to deter brute force; the password-reset endpoint applies a tighter 5-attempt window to discourage probing.

-If you’ve forgotten your password, click Forgot Password — Vygl emails a reset token valid for seven days.
+If you’ve forgotten your password, click Forgot Password — Vygl emails a reset token valid for 15 minutes.
 The reset endpoint returns 200 regardless of whether the email exists, so it’s safe against account-enumeration probes.

 Sign in with any Google account.
 Vygl requests the standard OpenID profile and email scopes.
 On first sign-in, your name, email, and profile picture are imported automatically.